ossf/package-analysis/README.md

 # Package Feeds

-This repo contains a few subprojects to aid in the analysis of open source packages.
+This repo contains a few subprojects to aid in the analysis of open source packages, in particular to look for malicious software.

 These are: